Cheevr/Config/README.md

 * Support for splitting up config files not just module configurations
 * YAML support
-* CWD command line option for all the environment variable settings (if possible)
 * Setters for ```dir```, ```override``` and ```default```
 * Wrap with a Proxy so that setting properties can fire an event on change